 We recognize that organizations face resource constraints.
 That’s why we are committed to clearly demonstrating the financial value of proactive risk management, ensuring our clients see measurable returns on their investments in weather and climate risk management services.

 D.J.
-Rasmussen has provided expert guidance and conducted cutting-edge research on the technical, strategic, and policy challenges posed by climate risks for over 15 years.
-He is the founder of Degree Day LLC, a consultancy that supports businesses, engineers, utilities, asset managers, and governments integrate weather and climate intelligence into decision-making and risk management.
+Rasmussen is the Principal Scientist of Degree Day.
+He has provided expert guidance and conducted cutting-edge research on the technical, strategic, and policy challenges posed by climate risks for over 15 years.

-Prior to founding Degree Day, he held roles at multinational engineering firms and was a research fellow at Princeton University and NOAA’s Geophysical Fluid Dynamics Laboratory — a pioneering institution in atmosphere-ocean climate modeling.
+Previously, he held roles at multinational engineering firms and was a research fellow at Princeton University and NOAA’s Geophysical Fluid Dynamics Laboratory, a pioneering institution in atmosphere-ocean climate modeling.

 His expertise is reflected in numerous technical reports and peer-reviewed research published in leading scientific journals, including Science and Nature Climate Change.
 He received his PhD in Applied Climate Science, Impacts, and Policy from Princeton University.